2nd Chronicles Chapter 16

 and also called Ramatha and Ramathaim-Zophim (Hebrew:רמתיים־צופים) in the Douay–Rheims Bible translation (Ramathaimsophim in the Vulgate), is a city from the Hebrew Bible, the home town and resting place of prophet Samuel.
 The name of the town means “the heights of the views.”

-, and the timber of it, wherewith Baasha was building; and he built with it Geba and Mizpah.
+, and the timber of it, wherewith Baasha was building; and he built with it Geba (or Gaba or Gibeah) and Mizpah (meaning watchtower).

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-your God, therefore is the host of the king of Syria escaped out of your hand.
+, so is the army of the king of Syria escaped out of your hand.

-16:8 Were not the Ethiopians and the Lubims a huge host, with very many chariots and horsemen? yet, because you did rely on YAHWEH יְהֹוָה
+16:8 Weren’t the Ethiopians and the Lubims a huge army, with very many chariots and cavalry?
+Yet, because you did rely on YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here